NCCIH’s Role in the NIH HEAL Initiative

 Dr. Langevin Introduces NCCIH’s Involvement in the NIH HEAL Initiative

-Dr. Helene Langevin, director of the National Center for Complementary and Integrative Health, explains the Center’s role as the federal government’s lead agency for complementary and integrative health.
+Dr. Helene M. Langevin, director of the National Center for Complementary and Integrative Health, explains the Center’s role as the Federal Government’s lead agency for complementary and integrative health.